Sergio Osmeña: House of Representatives

-While governor, he ran for a seat in the first Philippine Assembly inaugurated in 1907 and was elected as its first Speaker.
+While governor, he successfully ran for a seat in the first Philippine Assembly inaugurated in 1907 and was elected as its first speaker.
 Osmeña was 29 years old and already the highest-ranking Filipino official.
 He and another provincial politician, Manuel L. Quezon of Tayabas, set up the Nacionalista Party as a foil to the Partido Federalista of Manila-based politicians.
 During his speakership, members of the assembly sought to initiate policies that constantly clashed with the opinions of American superiors in the Philippine Commission that ultimately did not pass.
 Three important bills from the assembly were rejected by the Philippine Commission.